openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_NCF_From_Tensorflow.md

 # Converting a TensorFlow Neural Collaborative Filtering Model {#openvino_docs_MO_DG_prepare_model_convert_model_tf_specific_Convert_NCF_From_Tensorflow}

-This tutorial explains how to convert Neural Collaborative Filtering (NCF) model to the Intermediate Representation (IR).
+This tutorial explains how to convert Neural Collaborative Filtering (NCF) model to the OpenVINO Intermediate Representation.

 [Public TensorFlow NCF model](https://github.com/tensorflow/models/tree/master/official/recommendation) does not contain pretrained weights.
 To convert this model to the IR:
  1. Use [the instructions](https://github.com/tensorflow/models/tree/master/official/recommendation#train-and-evaluate-model) from this repository to train the model.